Stephen Hester: Personal life

-Hester has in the past donated to the Conservative Party.

 Hester enjoys tennis, running and shooting, as well as skiing, for which he owns a chalet in Verbier, Switzerland.
 Hester also used to enjoy horse riding, as his first wife was a master of fox hounds in Warwickshire.

+Hester has in the past donated to the Conservative Party.
+In the 2024 New Year Honours Hester was appointed Knight Bachelor for services to Business and the Economy.